 - Click on “inbound file” (note: this is actually confusing.
 You’re going to write a file to the file system, but the function is called inbound file.
 But it’s all right and you can go ahead.)

 - Enter a path on the server (use transaction AL11 to find a suitable path) and a filename.
 The file name can be chosen freely.
-Execute the function and ignore the error about the not found port!
+Execute the function.

 - Download the exported file to your local machine using Transaction Code: CG3Y (or FM ARCHIVFILE_SERVER_TO_CLIENT as per a reader’s comment).